 Generally, OFNS will communicate with families, predominantly via email.
-To reach us in a timely manner, please send an email to ofns@afchildrensservices.ca.
+To reach us in a timely manner, please send an email to tpotter@afchildrensservices.ca.
 Please be sure to communicate the following:

 - if you will be late/absent

-- if your child is ill with a communicable disease or COVID symptoms
+- if your child is ill with a communicable disease

 - if your child is being treated for lice

-Emergency Communications
+Emergency Communication